johnkustin/cs230/README.md

-# cs230
+# CS230: Deep Learning
 deepest of learns </br>
-John Kustin, Isaac Schaider, Andy Wang
+repo by: John Kustin, Isaac Schaider, Andy Wang

 ### downloading the sample dataset
 Use the [Kaggle API](https://github.com/Kaggle/kaggle-api) to download your data.
 We did this with respect to the Deepfake Detection Challenge.